jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 POTT - Permissive Overreach Transfer Trip
+- If it sees a forward fault, sends a POTT signal forward (permission to trip) to the device across the line
 	- Trips if it sees a forward fault and receives a POTT signal from the other side of the line
-	- Will also send a POTT signal forward (permission to trip) to the device across the line
 - Should be close to instant (~30ms)
 DCB - Directional Comparison Blocking
 - Trips if it sees a forward fault and receives no blocking signal, then sends a DCB signal to the device behind it